 This way, you can match your brand personality and identity with the event’s audience.

 Think about brands like Red Bull or Virgin, brands that are continuously sponsoring tens of events just to be in front of their audience.
 Red Bull is a well-recognized brand because it grew a brand recognized for sponsoring extreme sports shows and events, a decision that made a great fit for their energy drink products.
 More of that, they are not just sponsoring events, they moved even further, sponsoring athletes, sports teams, etc. They have also launched their own media company where they broadcast these events.

 And, I bet that every time you think about an energy drink you will want to have a Red Bull.

 That’s the only type of strategy on how to get more brand awareness.

 Here’s another way on how do you build brand awareness around your company:

-Consumers are much more open to spend money on services or products of a brand that shows commitment in being socially responsible.
+Consumers are much more open to spending money on services or products of a brand that shows commitment to being socially responsible.

-A CSR campaign does not only improve and give a better image to a company in regards of its targeted audience but it also creates a more deeper relationship between colleagues and also a better empathy for the world outside.
+A CSR campaign does not only improve and give a better image to a company in regards to its targeted audience but it also creates a deeper relationship between colleagues and also a better empathy for the world outside.